BOBtheman2000/MiscScripts/README.md

 # MiscScripts
 A collection of miscellaneous single scripts and lesser projects.

-This is just a big repository for any of my scripts that don't require installing any additional libraries or environments, and don't have any reason to be individual repos.
+This is just a big repository for any of my scripts that don't require installing any additional libraries or environments, or don't have any reason to be individual repos.
 I'll add new scripts here as I create them.

+Most of these will require Python 3.

 ## chess.py
 This is checkers.